2 min read

-The demand for artificial grass on large areas such as football fields and gardens has grown rapidly over the past few years, but as more and more people remove and replace their fake turf the build up of material going to waste seemed endless.
+The demand for artificial grass in large areas such as football fields and gardens has grown rapidly over the past few years, but as more and more people remove and replace their fake turf the build-up of material going to waste seemed endless.
 That is until now.

-With an average lifespan of 7-10 years it is inevitable that large amounts of material destined for landfill will pile up every year however, not only is this bad but the environment, but it can also be extremely expensive.
+With an average lifespan of 7-10 years, it is inevitable that large amounts of material destined for landfills will pile up every year, however, not only is this bad but the environment, but it can also be extremely expensive.